Starcounter/Docs/guides/blending/blending/README.md

 Blending is based on token: either a string or a class.
 Handlers blended on the same token will be called on internal `Self.GET` calls or external URI that matches one of the handlers.

 Blending is represented by a class `Blender` in Starcounter namespace.
 There is a blender API to do dynamic (during the lifetime of application) addition and removal of blended handlers.
 During chained calls of all blended handlers, same handler can only be called once.

-Note that from Starcounter 2.3.1, the `Blender` API replaces the previous `OntologyMap` and `UriMapping` API's.

 ## Blending token